-Each applicant must provide copies of all submissions to the DRSP associated with the objection proceedings to the objector and to ICANN (except that confidential communications between the DRSP and applicant shall not be provided to ICANN).
+Each applicant must provide copies of all submissions to the DRSP associated with the objection proceedings to the objector.

-3.2.4 Response Filing Fees
+3.32.4 Response Filing Fees

-At the time an applicant files its response, it is required to pay a nonrefundable filing fee in the amount set and published by the relevant DRSP, which will be the same as the filing fee paid by the objector.
+At the time an applicant files its response, it is required to pay a filing fee in the amount set and published by the relevant DRSP, which will be the same as the filing fee paid by the objector.
 If the filing fee is not paid, the response will be disregarded, which will result in the objector prevailing.

-3.3 Objection Processing Overview
+3.43 Objection Processing Overview